Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 ## JVM Options

-Each Java based service deployed by the playbook is configured with some default settings, including memory settings.
+Each Java based service installed by the playbook is configured with some default settings, including memory settings.

 The defaults are defined in group_vars/all.yml so they can be overridden using the mechanism described [above](#override-playbook-variables).